riajul-98/DevOps-Learning-Kubernetes/README.md

 ## ReplicaSets
 The simplest pod controller is the replicaSet.
 Ensures ensures a speciffied number of pod instances are running at any given time.
 If one pod fails, the replicaSet spins up a new one to replace it.
 Deployments are better as it creates a pod manager behind the scenes as well as comes with features such as automated roll backs and rolling updates.
 The deployment handles all the hardwork for you.

+## Services
+Services allow other users to access deployed pods.
+They make sure everything that need to talk can do so whether that is external pods or other resources.
+An application has different groups of pods running, a group for databases, a group for frontend and one group for backend.
+They need to communicate with each other for the application to work smoothly.
+Services will allow these groups to connect seemlessly.
+They allow for applications to be built in a loosely coupled way.
+You are able to update or scale a part of the application without affecting the other parts.
+Services use labels to identify the pods they should be connecting.
+The three main types of services are Cluster IP, Node Port and Load Balancers.

+Services operate on the network layer (level 3) of the OSI model meaning they work with TCP and UDP protocols.
+Behind the scenes, kube-proxies are in charge, it creates IP tables and routes within this.

+### Cluster IP
+Cluster IP is the default, it gives a stable internal IP address your pods can use to talk to each other within the cluster.
+Service only reachable within the cluster.

+### Node Port
+Node ports exposes your service on a specific port on each node in your cluster.
+It is a simple way to make sure a service is accessible from outside the cluster.
+You have a target port, e.g. port 80, this is the port on the pod your application is listening on.
+Then you have a service port which is an internal port that the service listens on e.g. port 8080.
+Kubernetes forwards requests received on this port to the target port on the pods.
+Then we have a node port, e.g. 30080, this is the port that gets opened in each node (usually a high numbered port).
+The Node port maps to the service internally.
+If you want to access the application, you would use http://ip-address:30080.

+### Load Balancers
+Load Balancers is typically used in cloud environments so without a cluster in the cloud, it wouldn't work.
+It automatically creates an external load balancer that distributes traffic to your pods.
+If you create a load balancer, this will create an actual load balancer in your cloud environment.
+The load balancer will distribute incoming traffic across your pods.